 The CARMENES search for exoplanets around M dwarfs.
 High-resolution optical and near-infrared spectroscopy of 324 survey stars

 The CARMENES radial velocity (RV) survey is observing 324 M dwarfs to search for any orbiting planets.
 In this paper, we present the survey sample by publishing one CARMENES spectrum for each M dwarf.
 These spectra cover the wavelength range 520-1710 nm at a resolution of at least R >80 000, and we measure its RV, Hα emission, and projectedReiners, A. et al.

 NIRPS is a next-generation, near-infrared spectrograph that uses adaptive optics and is fed via a fiber link.
 It is a compact cryogenic Echelle spectrograph, capable of operating alone or in combination with the HARPS instrument.
 It will have a spectral resolution of 100000 or 75000, and will be installed in La Silla observatory (Chile).

-HIRES (the High Resolution Spectrograph) is an instrument under study for ESO’s forthcoming Extremely Large Telescope (ELT).
-The contract to begin design studies for HIRES was signed in 2016 by ESO.
-IAC is one of the more than 30 institutions in the HIRES consortium.
+ANDES (ArmazoNes high Dispersion Echelle Spectrograph) is an instrument under study for ESO’s forthcoming Extremely Large Telescope (ELT).
+The contract to begin design studies for ANDES, formerly known as HIRES, was signed in 2016 by ESO.
+IAC is one of the more than 30 institutions in the ANDES consortium.

 ESPRESSO is a fiber-fed, cross-dispersed, high resolution, Echelle spectrograph which can be operated with one or up to 4 Unit Telescopes (UTs) of ESO’s VLT.